luke-karmic/tts-sales-practice/readme.md

 * This is built as a quick sales call practice tool
 * You can hardcode the questions for now and it will just iterate through them, either randomly or in order
 * Super simple, built in a couple hours for a quick use case in mind but thought I'd leave it open incase some one finds it helpful, don't expect fancy code
+* All recordings are stored in out/ by default

 <p align="right">(<a href="#readme-top">back to top</a>)</p>